 With a pronounced high-middle, full-profile and intimidating edges, the Shockwave is a bat that will allow the game’s most destructive players to both stand and deliver.
 Jagged graphics frame the blade’s imposing swell, and highlight the potential force that dwells within.

 The Legend & Classic Collections

 The Legend Cricket Bat is the pinnacle of 160 years of bat making history and heritage.
 Fully endorsed by ex England Captains and former Ashes winners Alastair Cook of England, Andrew Strauss.
 The great thing about the Legend having a mid-blade strike zone is that it suits both front and back foot play which makes this equipment so appealing to all kinds of player around the world.
-The Classic Collection continues, including the Pro Performance, Prestige, Players and Ultimat variants for those batsman who take the game very seriously.
+The Classic Collection continues for 2020, including the Pro Performance, Prestige, Players and Ultimat variants for those batsman who take the game very seriously.
 With a mid-blade strike zone again this equipment is ideal for both the front and back foot player.

 An icon returns - the Gray Nicolls Oblivion range has been a best-seller in previous editions and after a couple of years out, it returns with a bang.
 One of the cleanest ranges in our bat cave, the Oblivion is shaped for batters with quick handspeed and a fiery mid to low sewell position maximising striking capabilities.
 The shape of the blade profile enhances power performance without compromising on pick up efficiency.

 As used by Kane Williamson, the MAAX contains maximum edges combined with a maximum spine results in Maax power through the hitting area.
 Feather light pick-up, a medium bow and POWERCURVE face come together to offer unrivalled power and feel, suiting players at all levels who are dedicated to taking their game to higher honours.